barnex/HTTPSniff/README.md

-# v1: Sniffing
+# v2: HTTP Get Requests

-Returns requested path to the terminal.
+Redirects to google, searching for q param in get request.

 Listen port is set in config.json